 Introduction to Research Diving | SMS 324

-If you have a recreational certificate and hope to pursue scientific diving in your academic career, this is the class for you!
-Interested students should contact Chris at email@example.com for further details.
-3 credits
+If you have a recreational diving certification and hope to pursue scientific diving in your academic career, this is the class for you!
+Interested students should visit the UMaine Scientific Diving website for detailed information about this class.
+Contact Chris Rigaud at firstname.lastname@example.org for further details.

 Please visit the UMaine Scientific Diving website for detailed information about this summer class and prerequisites.